 In 1999, Ballard’s team also dredged up samples of rocks from the old shore line of what is now called the “New Euxine Lake” at the bottom of the Black Sea.
 At one level of sediment, they found two species of freshwater mollusks which ranged from 7,460 to 15,500 years old.
 At a higher level of sediment, they found seven species of salt-water mollusks, dated to be between 2,800 to 6,820 years old.

-Thus, about 7,000 years ago, the Black Sea basin switched from being a fresh water lake to a salty sea.
+Thus, about 7,000 years ago, the Black Sea basin switched from being a freshwater lake to a salty sea.
 Researchers also found a one millimeter boundary between the fresh and salt water sediments.
 This establishes that the civilization was instantly destroyed.
-Fredrick Hiebert of the University of Pennsylvania declared: “This is a major discovery that will begin to rewrite the history of the cultures in this key area between Europe, Asia and the ancient Middle East.”50
+Fredrick Hiebert of the University of Pennsylvania declared: “This is a major discovery that will begin to rewrite the history of the cultures in this key area between Europe, Asia and the ancient Middle East.”48

 Although researchers have confirmed the existence of the Flood, they refuse to attribute it to God’s intervention.
-They viewed the Bible has a myth.
-Yet, they believed that there were too many allegedly similar myths to dismiss.
+They viewed the Bible as a myth.
+But they believed that there were too many allegedly similar myths to dismiss.
 This caused them to investigate.

 During the last ice age, sheets of ice up to two miles thick covered much of the northern parts of North America, Europe, and Russia.
 So much water had been withdrawn from the world’s oceans that their level was about 400 feet (120 meters) lower than it is today.